YouXam/vue-sfc-component/README.md

 Please note, if you choose to import modules via URLs, the component will need to download the dependencies each time it is compiled, which can slow down the loading speed of the component.

-It's also important to remember that if a URL is specified in the `imports` but not used within the SFC, the dependency will not be downloaded.
-This feature is particularly useful for optimizing load times and avoiding unnecessary downloads.

 #### 2. Multi-File Support

 ##### 2.1. `files` and `getFile`